Optimal enzyme rhythms in cells: Acknowledgements

 \section{Acknowledgements}

-The author thanks Rainer Machn\'e, Douglas B.~Murray, Hermann-Georg Holzh\"utter, Matthias K\"onig, and Tomer Shlomi for inspiring discussions.
-This work was funded by the German Research Foundation (Ll 1676/2-1).
+I thank Rainer Machn\'e, Douglas B.~Murray, and Hermann-Georg Holzh\"utter for thinking with me, and Matthias K\"onig and Mariapaola Gritti for comments on the manuscript.
+Tàijíquán practice was a main inspiration for this work, and I am very much indebted to my teachers Edith Kock, Lee Hong Thay and Mizue Watanabe.
+This work was funded by the German Research Foundation (Ll 1676/2-1 and Ll 1676/2-2).

+\co{acknowledgements: mention that reinhart proposed ``flexibility'' as a possible advantage of biological rhythms (das kommt eingentlich noch genauer in teil 2 ..). here i tried to spell out this idea, in a way. but my main inspiration comes from taiji ..}

 \begin{appendix}